rohitvincent/shapeletpy/README.md

 # shapes-from-time

-Time Series Classification Using Shapelets as proposed by Eamonn Keogh and Lexiang Ye.
+Time series classification using Shapelets as proposed by Eamonn Keogh and Lexiang Ye.
 Shapelets are time series subsequences which are in some sense maximally representative of a class.

 ## Getting Started